btwarog/AndroidBug/README.md

 6. Return to the app.
 7. Compare Lifecycle logs

+#### For result you should be able to see that EdiFragment in one variant kept *mainTitle* value passed with construcort in other it returned to default as data wasn't saved to bundle and restored from it

 Below you can find logs from my device, it was the same on Marshmallow and Oreo.
 1. Situation when method form **BaseActivity** *shouldKillBundle()* returns true `11-21 21:17:43.161 4719-4719/pl.btwarog.apptest D/AppTest: Fragment Lifecycle #onAttach EditFragment